meet-projects/Y2YL-Labs/Type II/Session 2, Databases/README.md

 Implement any (or all) of the following features: (With no specific order)

-* Add `join_time` to the subscriber schema, this column represents the join time of a user.
-  - The join time is added and calculated automatically by `add_subscriber`
-  - `get_all_subscribers` now returns the list ordered by the join time, newest first.
-* Add a new schema for branches of the organization.
-Branches have an id, a name, an address, and a motto.
-  - Each subscriber belongs to address, change the subscriber schema to add the branch for each subscriber.
-(Each subsriber belongs to one branch exactly)
-  - Add the following functions to `database.py`:
-    - `get_subscriber_branch(username)` This function will get all branch information for the given username.
-    - `get_all_branch_subscribers(branch_id)` This function will get the names of all subscribers who belong to the branch with the given id.
-(Empty list if there are no subscribers)
-* Add relationship status between subscribers, any 2 subscribers can have any of the following relationship: romance, rivalry, friendship, family, resentment.
-They can also have no relationship at all.
-  - Add the following functions to `database.py`:
-    - `get_all_relationship(status)` This function will get pairs of names of subscribers that have the matching relationships.
-    - `get_relationship_of(username1, username2)` Get the relationship of the two subscribers denoted by the username if it exists, return `None` otherwise.
-* Add a mentor figure for the subscriber, the mentor is another subscriber.
-Every subscriber must have exactly one mentor.
-(A subscriber can be his own mentor.)
-  - Add the following functions to `database.py`:
-    - `get_mentor(username)` Get the name of the mentor of the given user.
-    - `get_mentees(username)` Get a list of all subscribers who have the given username as their mentor.

 #### Important keywords (for bonus):
 Many to Many, One to Many, One to One, query